yoichiro/oauth2-firebase/README.md

 This library provides OAuth2 server implementation for Firebase.
 The points are:

-* Supporting Google Sign-In and Facebook Login to authenticate users as Federation ID provider using Firebase Authentication.
+* Supporting Google Sign-In, GitHub Login and Facebook Login to authenticate users as Federation ID provider using Firebase Authentication.
 * Providing each endpoint for Cloud Functions.
 * Storing information into Cloud Firestore.
 * Supporting Authorization Code Grant, Implicit Grant and Client Credentials grant of OAuth 2.0.